deltachat/deltachat-pages/it/help.md

 e lasciare un riscontro nel [Forum](https://support.delta.chat).

+### What are Relays? {#relays}

+Relays are used to temporarily hold messages in case your devices is offline.
+Relays are cheap and dumb servers, that do not store data as group states, your name or avatar - all that exist only on your device.
+Relays are operated by different groups and people.

+By default, after installation, a relay is **automatically set up**, so you do not need to care about that.
+However, if you want to,
+you can configure relays at At **Settings → Advanced → Relays**:

+- You can **add** a relay by scanning its QR code;
+  <https://chatmail.at/relays> shows some known ones.
+  If your have multiple relays, your will receive messages on all of them.

+- The **default** defines the one where your chat partners send future messages to.

+- If you **remove** a relay,
+  make sure another default relay was used for a sufficient amount of time.
+  Otherwise, messages from your chat partners won't reach you.
+  If in doubt, remove later.

+For more details and future possibilities of relays, you can follow discussions in the [Forum](https://support.delta.chat).

 ### Posso usare un indirizzo email classico con Delta Chat?

 Sì, ma solo se l'indirizzo e-mail viene utilizzato esclusivamente dai [client di chatmail](https://chatmail.at/clients).